FrancisBanville/ms_interpreting_probabilities/README.md

 tools for developing and testing equations describing the scaling of network structure with space and time.

-Meta and local webs exhibit distinct relationships with spatial and temporal scales.
+Local and metawebs exhibit distinct relationships with spatial and temporal scales.
 On one hand, probabilistic metawebs, being independent of any local context, feature regional interactions that do not scale with space and time.
 This is because regional interactions depend solely on the biological capacity